paulharris/miniz/README.md

 miniz
 =====

-My patches on top of the original svn repo https://code.google.com/p/miniz/ svn checkout http://miniz.googlecode.com/svn/trunk/ miniz-read-only
+Patches on top of the original svn repo.

+https://code.google.com/p/miniz/

+svn checkout http://miniz.googlecode.com/svn/trunk/ miniz-read-only

 This git repo also includes all the upstream SVN checkins too.